IntroCSCI/colorvisionproject-alexb02h/README.md

 ## C++ Guide
 ### Variables and Data Types

-There is a string called responses, which will hold the user’s response to the questions.
-There is a char called choice, which will determine if you want to take the test again or not.
-The string name is a private string in the class, user, the string stores the user’s name.
-The string contents is also a private string in the user class, the string contains the information from the users file The string finalColor is used to store the color inherited from findColor().
-There is also an Int called I, which gets its number by finding the remainder of rand/8.
-It is used as the index of the array num.
-I have a string called color which is used in findColor to store the lines in color.txt.
-Int number is a variable I used as storage to tell the computer which number is in the circle.
-Int count is an int that I used to count the points given if the answer is wrong, the int would later be used in the switch statement to determine what color-blind type the user could have.
-I have multiple bool statements that tell the program if the color circle has been used or not, the bool title used determines if a do-while loop continues or stops.
-If the if statement that decides the color circle has been used, the bool used will become true.
-The int questions are used to set the number of questions asked in the survey, it is then used in a do-while loop.
+There is a string called “responses,” which will hold the user’s response to the questions.
+There is a char called “choice,” which will determine if you want to take the test again or not.
+The string ‘name’ is a private string in the class “user.”
+The string stores the user’s name.
+The string “contents” is also a private string in the user class, containing the information from the user’s file.
+The string “finalColor” is used to store the color inherited from findColor().
+There is also an Int called “I”, which gets its number by finding the remainder of rand/8.
+It is used as the index of the vector “rgb.
+I have a string called “color” which is used in findColor to store the lines in color.txt.
+Int “number” is a variable I used as storage to tell the computer which number is in the circle.
+Int “count” is an int that I used to count the points given if the answer is wrong.
+This int would later be used in the switch statement to determine what color-blind type the user could have.
+I have multiple bool statements that tell the program if the color circle has been used or not.
+The bool title “used” determines if a do-while loop continues or stops.
+If the if statement that decides the color circle has been used, the bool “used” will become true.
+The int “questions” is used to set the number of questions asked in the survey.
+It is then used in a do-while loop.

+Variables
 int i,number,count,Questions;
 string Responses,finalColor,color,name, contents;
 char choice;